John Haffert: Biography

-Haffert received his high school and college education at Mt.
+Haffert was born on 23 August 1915.
+He received his high school and college education at Mt.
 Carmel College, a Carmelite seminary, and then began his career as an author and lecturer.
 Haffert was the co-founder of the Blue Army of Our Lady of Fatima, a Roman Catholic Marian Society which was approved by Pope Pius XII and has about 25 million members worldwide.
 Haffert was assisted in the creation and Daily operations of Blue Army of Our Lady of Fatima by Father Venard Poslusney.
 He was the editor of "Scapular Magazine" which helped enroll one million Americans in the Blue Army of Our Lady of Fatima and in prayer for the Soviet Union.

 Haffert was a strong advocate of the message of Our Lady of Fatima and he worked with Fatima visionary Sister Lucia dos Santos to develop the "Fatima Pledge" in 1946.
 This later became the "Blue Army Pledge", in 1948.
 Haffert spoke often on topics concerning the Miracle of the Sun.
 One of Haffert's books, "That Wonderful Poem", endorses The Poem of the Man God by Maria Valtorta, in which he explains how the Bishop of Fatima introduced him to these writings.

-Haffert died at 86 in the United States.
+Haffert died at 86 in the United States, on 31 October 2001.